jessicarush/html-notes/HTML_elements.md

 Shown in the browser tab & search results.
 Should be unique for every page on the site.

 **`<meta>`**
 The `<meta>` element provides metadata about the HTML document.
-Metadata will not be displayed on the page, but will be machine parseable.
+Metadata will not be displayed on the page, but will be machine parse-able.

 **`<link>`**
 For linking CSS and other resources.
 The `rel` attribute indicates the type of resource.